cdoremus/deno-fresh-oauth/README.md

 The email value may be null since the Github allows users to set their email address as private.

+We should note here that we do not use the `users` KV store.
+If you were to add an admin interface to the app you would probably display a list of users.
+In that case you'd add a `role` field to the `User` object to make sure that ordinary users (`role: user`) could not become an admin (`role: admin`).
+Following the lead of many tutorials, we'll leave this as an exercise for our readers.

+**Logout**

 When a user logs out and logs in again a new record is added to the the `users_by_session` KV store.
 When a user goes to the `/secured` route, the